althea1900/hello-world/README.md

 # hello-world

-This is the REAFME branch.
+This is the README branch.

-I'm am going to figute this all out and master it!
+I'm am going to figure this all out and master it!